 The Conservancy's Nature Center, which underwent a major up-design in recent years, comprises an indoor and outdoor complex with many facets.
 The Dalton Discovery Center is an interactive museum where visitors can explore the eco system of Southwest Florida.
 It houses more than 100 live animals and hands on exhibits for all ages.
 Situated on the Gordon River, the Nature Center offers interpretive boat cruises and kayak rentals.
 Nature trails also explore local ecology.
 A greenway project connects with nearby Naples Zoo and other parks.
 Birds and other local fauna come here to recover from injuries, and guests can peek into the nursery and see them on-the-mend.
 A theater and seasonal programs complete the Conservancy's education mission.

 Recommended for Things to Do with Kids because: Kids love the Little Explorer Play Zone and animal rehab center.

-Chelle's expert tip: The Little Explorer Play Zone features a crawl-through gopher tortoise burrow and a life-size bald eagle's nest.
+Chelle's expert tip: The Little Explorer Play Zone features a crawl-through gopher tortoise burrow and a life-size bald eagle's nest to perch in.

 Nationally accredited, the Naples Zoo at Caribbean Gardens is one of the best attractions in the city.
 Celebrated by locals and travelers, this 52-acre park features exotic creatures such as panthers, alligators, leopards, bears and lions.
 Guests pay one rate to enjoy lively multimedia animal shows and feedings and a boat cruise to the primate island to see monkeys and lemurs.
 For its size, it boasts some superlative exhibits.
 The Black Bear Hammock, for instance, is the largest such accredited exhibit east of the Mississippi.
 The grounds are attractively maintained with the lush vegetation of the zoo's once-called Caribbean Gardens.
 Play areas amuse toddlers.
 To take in all the sights and shows requires about four hours.